whosonfirst/whosonfirst-www-api/docs/methods.md

             "url": "http:\/\/www.icao.int\/"
         },
         {
+            "description": "The public body responsible for regulating and coordinating the National Statistical System and Geographic Information, as well as to capture and disseminate information of Mexico.", "fullname": "Instituto Nacional de Estad\u00edstica y Geograf\u00eda (INEGI)", "id": 1158808187,
+            "key": "id",
+            "license": "http:\/\/www.beta.inegi.org.mx\/inegi\/terminos.html",
+            "license_text": "You can make and distribute copies of the information, without altering or deleting metadata.
+You can disseminate and publish the information.", "license_type": "CC BY (equivalent)",
+            "name": "inegi",
+            "prefix": "inegi",
+            "url": "http:\/\/http:\/\/www.inegi.org.mx\/"
+        },
+        {
+            "description": "These codes identify the nationality of athletes and teams during Olympic events.", "fullname": "International Olympics Committee",
+            "id": 1158832825,
+            "key": "id",
+            "license": "https:\/\/www.olympic.org\/terms-of-service",
+            "license_text": "All elements of the Site, including the IOC Content, are protected by copyright, trade dress, moral rights, trademark and other laws relating to the protection of intellectual property.", "license_type": "Restricted",
+            "name": "ioc",
+            "prefix": "ioc",
+            "url": "https:\/\/www.olympic.org\/the-ioc"
+        },
+        {
             "description": "ISO is an independent, non-governmental international organization with a membership of 163 national standards bodies.", "fullname": "International Organization for Standardization",
             "id": 1108931861,